How to Prepare and Use Poinsettias as Cut Flowers

-In any case, it would still be very nice of you to click on the Facebook “Like” button on the right-hand side of this page.
-Or at a minimum, please share this post via one of the social share buttons below. 🙂
+In case subscribing’s not your thing, it would still be very nice of you to follow us on Facebook or Twitter.
+Or at a minimum, please share this post via one of the social share buttons below. ?

 As always, reading the thoughts and opinions of my visitors really drives me to continue providing content like this.
-Using the comments section below, please tell us what you did or didn’t like about the video.
+Using the comments section below, please tell us what you thought about the video.

-And if you’ve found other creative ways to use cut poinsettia flowers, feel free to share those, too.
+Finally, if you’ve found other creative ways to use poinsettia flowers in your floral designs, feel free to share those, too.